AkaruiAnims/Loarby/README.md

 - git or github desktop
 - nodejs
 - npm
+- python 3
+- pip

 <br>

 ### Configuration

-You want to clone the project to your pc and run ` npm install in your ` commandline/terminal
+You want to clone the project to your pc and run ` npm install ` and ` pip install ` in your commandline/terminal

 Make a copy of ` config(template).json ` , rename it to ` config.json ` .